Woodstock, Maryland: History

 Thomas Browne explored westward through Anne Arundel County through Clarksville and settled in the area in 1702.
 The Mt.
-Pleasant Log home was built by the Brown family in the 18th century.
-A century later the Civil War, Confederate General Bradley Tyler Johnson used Mt.
+Pleasant Log home was built by the Browne family in the 18th century.
+A century later during the Civil War, Confederate General Bradley Tyler Johnson used Mt.
 Pleasant to store weapons, dispatch messages and hide from Union troops.

 Woodstock was founded as a mining town based around its granite quarries.
 The B&O Railroad ran through the area with a station built in 1835 for granite deliveries.
 The postal community was named "Davis Tavern" when its first post office opened in 1836.
 Caleb Davis and Peter Gorman were early B&O contractors.
-Gorman married Elizabeth Browne of the Brown family, occupied a large farm "Good Fellowship", sold granite for buildings and built a large granite house in town.
+Gorman married Elizabeth Browne of the Browne family, occupied a large farm "Good Fellowship", sold granite for buildings and built a large granite house in town.
 The granite house was the birthplace of Arthur Pue Gorman, which was torn down to build a bridge across the Patapsco in the early 1980s.
 In 1869, the Jesuit Woodstock College opened on the Baltimore side of the Patapsco River.
 St. Alphonsus Rodriguez church was built on a section of the institute in 1887–1968 when it was lost to fire.
 In 1889, telegraph service was extended to town.